Bhornpat/crypto-exchange-system/README.md

 #### Crypto Exchange System – ER Diagram
 ![ERD](./picture/crypto.drawio.png)
-you can click on the full pic to see clearer information or click this link: [Link](./picture/crypto-exchange-database-system.drawio)
+you can click on the full pic to see more clearer information or click this link: [PDFLink](./picture/crypto-exchange-database-system.drawio.pdf)